Pet Food Ingredients Market Size and Share

 Recent Industry Developments

-- March 2025: BioCraft Pet Nutrition received EU registration for cell-cultured mouse meat, enabling the first commercial deployment of lab-grown ingredients in European cat food.
+- March 2025: BioCraft Pet Nutrition has obtained EU registration for cell-cultured mouse meat, marking the first commercial use of lab-grown ingredients in cat food within Europe.

-- December 2024: General Mills acquired Whitebridge Pet Brands, bolstering ingredient sourcing capabilities and premium product offerings.
+- December 2024: General Mills acquired Whitebridge Pet Brands to enhance its ingredient sourcing capabilities and expand its premium product offerings.

 Research Methodology Framework and Report Scope